leotgo/unity-articles/new-features-faster/README.md

 > But how can we do that?

-We can start by having some general guidelines for our projects:
+We can start by having some general guidelines for our code:

 * Less confusion -> Less bugs -> Less fixing -> **More features**
 * Less redundancy -> Less conflicts -> Less meetings -> **More features!**
 * Smaller batches of work -> Deliver faster & often -> Less testing -> Smaller fixes -> **Even more features!!!**

-Now let's put these guidelines to use with some **actions**.
+Now let's put these guidelines to use.

 ---

-## 1. Avoid FIGHTING DESIGNERS
+## 1. Stop FIGHTING DESIGNERS

 There is something we often don't perceive when programming in Unity:

-> Scene and Prefab Hierarchy are part of the code.
+**Scene and Prefab Hierarchy are part of the code.**

 MonoBehaviours are bound to GameObjects.
 We need GameObjects for MonoBehaviours to reference each other.
 We often make a GameObject a child of another just to communicate component relationship.